volcengine/verl/recipe/collabllm/README.md

-# Verl x CollabLLM
+# CollabLLM

-This repository implements [CollabLLM](https://arxiv.org/pdf/2502.00640) (ICML 2025) using the Verl framework.
+This repository implements [CollabLLM](https://arxiv.org/pdf/2502.00640) (ICML 2025) using the verl framework.
 For the original implementation, see the [CollabLLM repository](https://github.com/Wuyxin/collabllm).

 CollabLLM is a method for training language models to collaborate effectively in multi-turn conversations.
 This implementation adapts the original imlpementation to work with the Verl training framework.

-## Quick Start
+## Quick start

+### 0. Environment
+Make sure the required packages for `verl` are installed.
+Additionally, install `litellm` and export the required API keys.
+The API model will be used for user simulators and, optionally, LLM Judges (see the Configuration section below).

 ### 1. Prepare Your Dataset